 CONFIDENTIALITY

 Consultant shall keep confidential, and cause all Subcontractors to keep confidential, all State Records, unless those State Records are publicly available.
 Consultant shall not, without prior written approval of the State, use, publish, copy, disclose to any third party, or permit the use by any third party of any State Records, except as otherwise stated in this Agreement, permitted by law or approved in writing by the State.
 Consultant shall provide for the security of all State Confidential Information in accordance with all policies promulgated by the Colorado Office of Information Security and all applicable laws, rules, policies, publications, and guidelines.
-If Consultant or any of its Subcontractors will or may receive the following types of data, Consultant or its Subcontractors shall provide for the security of such data according to the following: (i) the most recently promulgated IRS Publication 1075 for all Tax Information and in accordance with the Safeguarding Requirements for Federal Tax Information attached to this Agreement as an Exhibit, if applicable, (ii) the most recently updated PCI Data Security Standard from the PCI Security Standards Council for all PCI, (iii) the most recently issued version of the U.S. Department of Justice, Federal Bureau of Investigation, Criminal Justice Information Services Security Policy for all CJI, and (iv) the federal Health Insurance Portability and Accountability Act for all PHI and the HIPAA Business Associate Agreement attached to this Agreement, if applicable.
 Consultant shall immediately forward any request or demand for State Records to the State’s Principal Representative.

 OTHER ENTITY ACCESS AND NONDISCLOSURE AGREEMENTS